 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, DISH Network has not publicly reported specific carbon emissions figures in kg CO2e.
 The company is a current subsidiary of DISH Network Corporation, which may influence its climate commitments and reporting practices.
-DISH Network has not outlined any specific reduction targets or initiatives, nor does it appear to have adopted Science-Based Targets Initiative (SBTi) targets.
-The absence of documented reduction initiatives suggests that the company may still be in the early stages of developing a comprehensive climate strategy.
-While DISH Network has not disclosed its emissions data, it is essential for companies in the telecommunications sector to establish clear climate commitments and reduction strategies to align with industry standards and stakeholder expectations.
-As the company progresses, it may consider adopting frameworks such as the CDP or RE100 to enhance its sustainability profile and transparency in emissions reporting.
+DISH Network has not established any documented reduction targets or initiatives, nor does it appear to have signed onto the Science Based Targets initiative (SBTi) or similar climate pledges.
+This lack of specific emissions data and reduction commitments suggests that DISH Network is still in the early stages of formalising its climate strategy.
+Given the absence of detailed emissions data, it is essential for DISH Network to develop and communicate clear climate commitments to align with industry standards and expectations.
+This would not only enhance transparency but also demonstrate a proactive approach to addressing climate change within the telecommunications sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.